Logging

 )

-Please note, that the level of a given handler is ignored and the level of the logger is used for all handlers instead.
+The level of a given handler is ignored and the level of the logger is used for all handlers instead.

 Name | Description |